top of page

 School of Agricultural, Environmental and Veterinary Sciences

 With qualifications in Physiotherapy and Veterinary Physiotherapy, I enjoy helping horses and riders to move well.
 Physiotherapists predominantly deal with cases of movement dysfunction rather than overt lameness.
 What constitutes 'moving well' is subjective.
-Through my PhD research I am developing field-based outcome measures for equine physiotherapy and rehabilitation, that focus on quality of movement and assist practitioners to monitor and improve treatment efficacy.
+Through my PhD research I developed a field-based outcome measure for equine physiotherapy and rehabilitation, that focuses on quality of movement and assists practitioners to monitor and improve treatment efficacy.

 Highlights: